Nikitas-io/ItemCatalogProject/README.md

 # Item Catalog Project
-This is my simple Item Catalog Application in which a list of items within a variety of categories as well a user registration and authentication system are provided.
-Registered users have the ability to post, edit and delete their own items.
+This is a simple Item Catalog Application project I made with Python, Flask and SQLAlchemy.
+A list of items within a variety of categories and a user registration/authentication system are provided.
+Registered users have the ability to post, edit and delete their own items, while non-registered users can simply browse the application.

 ## Outside Dependencies
 - This RESTful web application uses the Python Flask framework.